W 0001/97 (Tandem repeat loci) 15-11-1997

 4. This prior art document discloses the evaluation of 13 STR loci for use in personal identification applications.
 On page 176, it is stated that "standard sets of three loci were routinely analyzed in balanced triplex reactions.
 Concentrations of the balanced triplexes were determined experimentally".
 The loci are chosen from a group comprising HUM13A01 and HUMFESPS.
 A preferred combination of three loci to be tested consists in at least HUMCSF1PO and HUMTH01 together with a third locus.

 5. The Board carried out a provisional examination on novelty of claims 1, 2 and 3 and comes to the conclusion in the light of the above teachings that the method of claim 1, its use with the HUM13A01 and HUMFESPS in claim 2, and with the combination of at least HUMCSF1PO and HUMTH01 in claim 3 were already known at the filing date.

-6. According to Rule 13.2 PCT, the requirement of unity of invention shall be fulfiled only when there is a technical relationship amongst the inventions involving one or more of the same or corresponding special technical features.
-The expression "special technical features" shall mean those technical features that define a contribution which each of the claimed inventions, considered as a whole makes over the prior art" (emphasis added).
+6. According to Rule 13.2 PCT, the requirement of unity of invention shall be fulfilled only when there is a technical relationship amongst the inventions involving one or more of the same or corresponding special technical features.
+The expression "special technical features" shall mean those technical features that define a contribution which each of the claimed inventions, considered as a whole, makes over the prior art (emphasis added).

 8. As stated in paragraph 4, the claimed method and its use to evaluate some of the loci of claim 2 and their combination in claim 3 are already known from document (1).
 Thus, whichever technical feature the claimed loci may share, it cannot be considered as a "special technical feature" within the meaning of Rule 13(2) PCT, because it does not make a contribution over the prior art.